Check back for when the program will be offered in the future. The 2021-2022 co-hort is full.

 Facilitator

-Nancy Luce, PhD, will be the facilitator/leader of the program and brings a wide range of education, career-technical education and leadership experience to share with participants.
-She recently retired as superintendent of the Upper Valley Career Center after serving over 42 years in education.
+Nancy Luce, PhD, is the facilitator/leader of the program and brings a wide range of education, career-technical education and leadership experience to share with participants.
+She retired as superintendent of the Upper Valley Career Center after serving more than 42 years in education.
 Prior to her twelve years as superintendent, Nancy served as the Executive Director of the Delaware Area Career Center.
 She also worked for Delaware City Schools as a school psychologist, director of special education and director of pupil services.
-Nancy served as president of the Ohio Association of Career and Technical Superintendents, serving on the Executive Board for eight years.
-She is a past president of OhioACTE.
+Nancy served as president of the Ohio Association of Career and Technical Superintendents, serving on the Executive Board for eight years and she is a past president of OhioACTE.

 Expected Results